Many people are turning to bookshelf speakers instead of soundbars. Due to their many benefits, soundbars have supplanted traditional stereo systems.

-When selecting the speaker for your home theater, the cost is almost always a significant consideration.
+When selecting the speaker for your theater, the cost is almost always a significant consideration.

 Although we may all wish that our budgets were unlimited, it is not the case for many of us- even those with a larger budget.

-Bookshelf speakers can be relatively comparable in cost to Soundbars, though differences depend on their quality.
-However, the price of a bookshelf speaker could be higher if you consider that you will need an amplifier and a subwoofer to get the high-quality sound you desire.
+The price of bookshelf speakers and Soundbars can be similar, depending on how good they are.
+But a desk speaker could be more expensive if you need an amplifier and a subwoofer to get the high-quality sound you want.

-You can add additional channels, but a Soundbar may be more suitable for you as it can house multiple speakers and a subwoofer that emits low-frequency range audio signals.
+You can add more channels, but a Soundbar might be better because it has many speakers and a subwoofer that sends low-frequency music signals.

-Make sure you consider how each device will be connected and what cables, transmitters, receivers, or other equipment will be needed to complete your sound system setup.
-Although they may not be the most expensive, these can add up to your overall budget.
+Consider how each item will be linked and what connections, transmitters, receivers, and other equipment you’ll need for your speaker system.
+Although inexpensive, these can add to your budget.

 The great sound quality of each piece of equipment is probably the most critical aspect of comparing powered stereo bookshelf speakers with Soundbars.